hawier-dev/flutter_leap_sdk/README.md

 ## Additional Information

-This package is built on top of Liquid AI's official LEAP SDK for Android.
+This package is built on top of Liquid AI's official LEAP SDK.
 For more information about LEAP SDK and Liquid AI, visit [leap.liquid.ai](https://leap.liquid.ai).

+### iOS Status

+The iOS implementation is currently a placeholder architecture waiting for the official iOS LEAP SDK release.
+The iOS plugin includes:

+- ✅ Complete Flutter-iOS bridge implementation
+- ✅ Model downloading support (using flutter_downloader)
+- ✅ Plugin architecture ready for LEAP SDK integration
+- ⏳ Awaiting official iOS LEAP SDK from Liquid AI

+When the iOS LEAP SDK becomes available, simply uncomment the native iOS implementation in `ios/Classes/FlutterLeapSdkPlugin.swift` and add the SDK dependency to the podspec.

 ### Contributing